front-end-FXS/FXS_frontend/README.md

 # FXS_frontend
-Frontend less, css &amp; html designs for FXS templates
+Frontend less, css &amp; html designs for FXS templates.
+CSS & Less structure is the same as the dev app, HTML are only templates.